palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 If you have a Cyton Daisy extension, you can expand your headset from 8 electrodes to 16 electrodes.
 Each electrode provides one "channel" of data, so we call this a 16 channel setup.

-### Remove the two Comfort Nodes
+### Adding extra electrodes

 From the front of the frame remove the following two Comfort Nodes.

 ![image](../assets//MarkIV/Photos/Assembly_16Chan_Remove_Node.JPG)

-### Replace with Spiky Electrodes
+Replace the old Comfort Nodes with spiky electrodes:

 ![image](../assets//MarkIV/Photos/Assembly_16Chan_Replace_Node2.JPG)

-### Add the next 6 Spiky Electrodes

-In the following locations screw in the remaining 6 electrodes units.
+Add 6 more spiky electrode units in the locations shown below:.

 ![image](../assets//MarkIV/Photos/Assembly_16Chan_Node_Placment.JPG)

 ### Wiring Electrodes